 The Patriot Post® · Remember, Flooding Can Cause EV Battery Fires

 As if Americans struggling to survive amidst hurricane damage needed one more thing to worry about, electric vehicle owners have been warned in the wake of Hurricane Helene.
-Before the hurricane hit, Florida Governor Ron DeSantis urged EV owners to get their cars to higher ground.
+Before the storm hit, Florida Governor Ron DeSantis urged EV owners to get their cars to higher ground.
 “Be careful about that getting inundated,” he said.
 “It can cause fires.”

 Two years ago, after Hurricane Ian hit Florida, flood waters compromised some 5,000 EVs, 36 of which caught fire.
 Hurricane Idalia hit the Sunshine State last year and also caused several EV fires.
-Given the flooding caused by Hurricane Helene across the American Southeast, accounts of EVs suddenly catching fire even weeks after the flood waters have receded are a possibility.
+Given the flooding caused last week by Hurricane Helene across the Southeast, accounts of EVs suddenly catching fire even weeks after the flood waters have receded are a possibility.

 This is not intended as a knock against EVs, which many residents of the Southeast may be using to power refrigerators or other household items until electricity is restored.
 But every technology has its drawbacks, and a reality check is in order on the Biden-Harris administration’s effort to force the auto market into an EV-only future rather than letting consumer choice guide the free market.